TommyWabg/Switch2Connect/README.md

     * Strength 5 and Frequency 10 emulates the feel of a DualSense Edge controller.
     * Strength 10 and Frequency 10 emulates the rumble of an Xbox Elite Series 1 Controller.
   * Switch Mode: Mimics the native Switch HD Rumble (LRA) experience.
 It bypasses custom frequency scaling and masking, routing raw frequency data directly to the controller for a tighter, softer, and more detailed tactile feedback.
 Best suited for native Nintendo game emulations.
 * **Interactive Controller Identification:** Added a dedicated **Vibrate** button for each player slot.
-This allows for instant physical feedback, helping you quickly identify which Joy-con belongs to which player in a multiplayer setup.
+This allows for instant physical feedback, helping you quickly identify which Joy-Con belongs to which player in a multiplayer setup.
 * **Haptic & OS Integration:** Added rumble feedback (including a connection confirmation rumble) and mapped the Capture button to native Windows screenshots (`Win + PrtScn`).
 * **One-Click Disconnect:** Added a convenient 'X' button to the top right of each connected controller's UI block.
 You can now manually disconnect specific controllers directly from the interface without needing to power them off physically.
 * **Auto-Disconnect Options:** Added a 3-way Auto-Disconnect toggle (OFF, Inactive, Absolute).